themightyT124/Cyn/VERCEL_DEPLOYMENT.md

 1. Make sure the deployment is using the correct build command (`./build-for-vercel.sh`)
 2. Check that the Vercel configuration file (`vercel.json`) is in the root of your project
 3. Verify that the build script creates the correct output structure in the `dist` directory
+4. **IMPORTANT**: If you still see raw JavaScript/TypeScript code after deploying, try the following:
+   - Deploy directly from Git repository instead of using the Vercel CLI
+   - Ensure your Vercel project is configured as "Framework preset: Other" and not as "Vite"
+   - Clear the Vercel cache and redeploy
+   - Verify that your vercel.json routes and rewrites are correctly configured

 Voice transformation specific troubleshooting: